HPQEA: A Scalable and High-Performance Quantum Emulator with High-Bandwidth Memory for Diverse Algorithms Support: Introduction

 To address these limitations, we propose the High-Performance Quantum Emulation Accelerator (HPQEA), which utilizes the state vector-based simulation method to design a hardware architecture that enables deeply optimized computation and storage, high performance with low cost, broad algorithm compatibility, and scalability up to 30 qubits.
 To gain these goals, HPQEA includes: \begin{itemize} \item \textbf{High Performance Dual Processing Element Arrays (PEAs):} Accelerate computation and optimize memory usage. \item \textbf{Optimized CX Swapper:} Improve data transfer scheduling to reduce CX gate execution latency. \item \textbf{Optimized High Bandwidth Memory (HBM) Based Bulk Data Transfer:} Leverage high-bandwidth memory for large-scale data access and storage. \end{itemize}

 The AMD Alveo U280 FPGA board was used \cite{AMDAlveoU280} to validate and evaluate HPQEA.
 The rest of the paper is organized as follows: Section~\ref{sec:background} provides background knowledge; Section~\ref{sec:proposed} explores the hardware architecture of HPQEA; Section~\ref{sec:ver_and_eval} presents implementation and evaluation; and Section~\ref{sec:concl} concludes the study.
-The detailed implementation can be found at \url{https://github.com/d2k-daniel/HPQEA_2_Core}.